AyushKulk/neural-runtime/README.md

 # neural-runtime

-A small neural network inference runtime built from scratch in C++20, for the purpose of understanding — and demonstrating — how inference works below the framework/API level: tensors, computation graphs, execution engines, and optimized CPU kernels.
+A small neural network inference runtime built from scratch in C++20, for the purpose of understanding and demonstrating how inference works below the framework/API level: tensors, computation graphs, execution engines, and optimized CPU kernels.

-This is an educational/portfolio project, developed incrementally in milestones rather than generated all at once.
+This is a portfolio project, developed incrementally in milestones rather than generated all at once.
 It's intentionally much smaller in scope than PyTorch, ONNX Runtime, or TensorRT.